Frequently Asked Questions (FAQ)

 Applications which are incomplete or not submitted by the set deadline will not be accepted!

 - Is the certificate from my university enough to prove my English skills?

-All applicants are required to prove their English language proficiency by TOEFL test paper-based score 575, computer-based 232 or internet-based 90, or IELTS score band 6.5 (minimum band of 6.0 is required for reading and writing).
+All applicants are required to prove their English language proficiency by TOEFL test paper-based score 575, computer-based 232 or internet-based 91, or IELTS score band 6.5 (minimum band of 6.0 is required for reading and writing).

 Website ETS: www.ets.org/toefl.

 Only citizens and English native speakers from the United Kingdom, Ireland, the United States of America, Canada, Australia, and New Zealand do not have to hand in an IELTS or TOEFLS test result.

 - What is the TOEFL-code of the Fachhochschule Südwestfalen Soest?

 The TOEFL code is 1608.
 But this is the TOEFL code for the whole South Westphalia University of Applied Sciences, which has several campuses in different cities.
 If you would like to send us your TOEFL test score, please mark clearly that it should be forwarded to the Department of Electrical Engineering, FB EET-IMIS, Campus Soest.

 - I took the TOEFL-test 3 years ago, is it still valid?